-Listed below are schools offering Medical Assistant programs in South Dakota.
+Listed below are all of the schools offering Medical Assistant programs in South Dakota.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Healthcare is one industry that's not likely to slow down any time soon.
 Medical Assistants comprise a significant portion of the healthcare workforce, and typically work in clinics, hospitals and nursing homes.
 Given the fact that the entire state of South Dakota only has around 2,000 Medical Assistants according to the BLS, you could likely find job opportunities in many locations across the state.